 Become a catalyst for change in the workplace as you explore the intricate relationships between human behavior and organizational success in one of the first online doctoral programs in industrial and organizational (I/O) psychology.

-With demand for I-O psychologists expected to grow by 19% between 2014 and 2024,* Walden’s PhD in Industrial and Organizational Psychology program can provide you with the knowledge and credentials you need to lead change in tomorrow’s global workplaces.
+With demand for I/O psychologists expected to grow by 6% between 2016 and 2026,* Walden’s online PhD in I/O Psychology program can provide you with the knowledge and credentials you need to lead change in tomorrow’s global workplaces.
 Through coursework focused on theories and principles grounded in scientific research, you can hone your understanding of employee and organizational behavior as you learn to apply best practices to assess organizational needs, create more synergistic workplaces, and improve employee performance and productivity.

-From leading change in organizations to consulting or teaching, this online IO psychology graduate program can prepare you for a variety of career opportunities in public and private organizations, universities and colleges, nonprofit research organizations, and the government.
+From leading change in organizations to consulting or teaching, this online I/O psychology PhD program can prepare you for a variety of career opportunities in public and private organizations, universities and colleges, nonprofit research organizations, and the government.
 With eight specializations to choose from, you can focus on your specific career objectives as you deepen your understanding of the interdependence of individuals, organizations, and society.

 When you select the blended course option, you may take up to two core courses that combine both online and in-person learning experiences.
 These courses provide:

 Graduates of this program will be prepared to:

 The ability to transfer credit at Walden can give you a more seamless, effective, and cost-efficient way to continue your education.
 Complete your required coursework sooner by transferring applicable required graduate credits into a Walden degree program.